 M-22 the main thoroughfare of the Leelanau Peninsula, hugging the shoreline of Lake Michigan.
 Celebrate the area and easy, outdoor lifestyle with your own M22 gear.
 Bonus – 1% of all sales go to Leelanau Conservancy, protecting the local area land and water.

 Sleeping Bear Dunes is part of our National Park system and encompasses a large part of the local area including land, lakeshore, and some islands.
 There are tons of things to do – I’ll talk about the classics and our favorites.

 One note that’s true for all of Sleeping Bear Dunes – you’ll need a national park pass to enter.
 Buy one online before you go or at a nearby ranger station.
 More information here.

 If you have a fourth grader, don’t forget about the Every Kid in a Park Program.
 Your fourth grader can get the entire family into the park for free!
 More information here.

 This is probably the most traditional stop for Michigan families – the famous Dune Climb.
 Park at the base of a huge sand dune and let your kids run up and down to their hearts content.
 At the top you’ll be rewarded with views of Glen Lake.
 At the bottom you’ll find picnic tables, a small shop, and restrooms.

-Pick up lunch in town and head to Glen Haven for a picnic, beach time, and maybe even a sunset.
+Pick up lunch in Glen Arbor and head to Glen Haven for a picnic, beach time, and maybe even a sunset.
 Make sure you walk through the village of Glen Haven itself.
 It’s a historic logging community and full of interesting buildings and even a general store.